D-Jeffrey/gedcom-to-visualmap/README.md

 ![img](docs/img/GUI-python_2025-11.gif)

 - Click `Input File` to select your .ged file.
-- Set your options in the GUI.
+- Set your options in the GUI, including:
+  - **Geocoding mode**: Choose between Normal (use cache and geocode), Geocode only (ignore cache), or Cache only (no geocode)
+  - Days between retrying failed lookups
+  - Default country for geocoding
 - Click `Load` to parse and resolve addresses—progress displays with counter, target, and ETA.
 - Use `Draw Update` to save and view results.
 - `Open GPS` opens the CSV in Excel (close it before re-running).